Purim is a rad holiday. It’s got costumes and noisemakers, plus its own villain and its own cookie. The villain is Haman. The cookie is hamantaschen.

 Add the honey and 1 tablespoon of the cooking water to the food processor, and puree until very smooth, scraping down the sides of the food processor from time to time.
 If the fruit is too thick for the machine to puree it, add 1 to 2 more tablespoons of cooking water.

-Scrape the filling into a container, let it cool, cover with plastic wrap, and refrigerate overnight or up to 3 days before baking.
+Scrape the filling into a container, let it cool, cover with plastic wrap, and refrigerate overnight or up to three days before baking.

 Work the grated butter into the flour with a pastry cutter or your fingertips until the mixture resembles coarse cornmeal.
-Add the egg and knead with your hands for a minute or 2, until the dough is smooth and no longer crumbly.
+Add the egg and knead with your hands for 1 to 2 minutes until the dough is smooth and no longer crumbly.

 Lay the dough on the plastic wrap, press into a flat rectangle, and wrap tightly.
-Chill in the refrigerator overnight, or up to 3 days.
+Chill in the refrigerator overnight, or up to three days.

 Dust both sides of the dough lightly with flour.
 Roll out to an even 1/8-inch thickness.
 Use a dry pastry brush or your hands to brush off the excess flour.
 Using a 3-inch biscuit or cookie cutter or a drinking glass, cut the dough into rounds.